preciofishbone/OmniaDocs/release-notes/28.0.0/index.rst

 .. image:: important-announcements-rte.png

-When Rich Text is added to an Important Announcement a "show more >>" link is displayed in the notification message in the header.
+When Rich Text is added to an Important Announcement a "Show more >>" link is displayed in the notification message in the header.

 .. image:: important-announcements-notification.png